 Oak Flat Campground

 The Oak Flat Campground features 78 sites for RVs and trailers.
-It is located slightly farther off the highway than the other campgrounds, with a brief stretch of the road unpaved.
-Camping season at Oak Flat is mid-June through mid-September.
-Each site includes parking for one vehicle, a picnic table, food locker, and fire grill.
+It is located slightly farther off the highway than the other campgrounds, with a brief stretch of unpaved road.
+Camping season at Oak Flat is mid-June through mid-September, and reservations can be made up to six months in advance.
+Each site includes parking for one vehicle, a picnic table, a food locker, and a fire grill.
 Visitors can run generators during the daytime hours and have access to restrooms, showers, and tap water.

 Madrone Campground offers 40 campsites, all of which accommodate RVs, trailers, and tents.
 The campground also has four reservable cabins for rent.
-The campground is open year-round, and each site includes parking for one vehicle.
-Generator use is permitted during daytime hours.
+The campground is open year-round, and reservations can be made up to six months in advance.
+Each site includes parking for one vehicle.
+Generators may be used during the daytime hours.
 Each site includes a picnic table, food locker, and fire grill.
-Easy access to restrooms with showers and tap water.
+There is easy access to restrooms with showers and tap water nearby.

 The Huckleberry Campground offers 27 RV and trailer campsites open for campers year-round.
 There is parking for one vehicle at each site.
 Each site features a picnic table, food locker, and fire grill with access to restrooms with toilets, tap water, and showers.
-You can also connect to WiFi near the ranger station.
+You can also connect to Wi-Fi near the ranger station.
 Generators can be operated during the daytime hours.
+Reservations are recommended and can be made up to six months in advance.

 Seasonal activities in Richardson Grove State Park